Late-time HST and JWST Observations of GRB 221009A: Evidence for a Break in the Light Curve at 50 Days: Discussion

-We do not resolve the source in F814W, and we therefore calculate an upper limit on its radius of 140 pc. \cite{Carlsten2021} find a median effective radius for dwarf satellite galaxies of $r_{med} = 560$ pc, larger than our F814W limit, however the size distribution ranges down to $\sim100$ pc \citep{Carlsten2021}.
-A dwarf galaxy on the smallest end of the distribution is therefore still feasible as an explanation for the blue source.
-Open star clusters have linear diameters $\sim 20$ pc \citep{vandenBergh2006}, and also remain a viable possibility.
+We do not resolve the source in F814W, and we therefore calculate an upper limit on its radius of 140 pc.
+A study of 164 star-forming dwarf galaxies at $z = 0.13 - 0.88$ found a range of effective radii $r_{e} = 0.1 - 6$ kpc (median $r_e = 1.2 \pm 2.3$ kpc) in the HST-ACS F814W bandpass \citep{Calabro2017}.
+While a dwarf galaxy smaller than our limit of 140 pc is consistent with this distribution, it would have to be one of the smallest ever discovered.
+Star clusters have linear diameters $\sim 20$ pc \citep{vandenBergh2006}, and are therefore consistent with our limit.
 Confirmation of this blue source as a star cluster, or otherwise dense star-forming region, can only come from continued blue flux detection after the afterglow and supernova have completely faded.